Piszmog/lopper/README.md

 2. Checks out the main branch.
 3. The main branch is updated (pulled)
 4. Lopper retrieves the list of local branches that have been merged into the main branch.
-5. Lopper deletes the local branches these branches.
+5. Lopper deletes the local branches.

 See the `Usage` section for more details on modifying the behaviour of Lopper.